ystael/chicago-ug-math-bib/elementary/calculus.md

 the best calculus book overall, and I've seen it do a wonderful job of brain rectification on many people.

-**[PC]** Yes, it's good, although perhaps more of the affection comes from more advanced students who flip back through it?
+**[Pete Clark]** Yes, it's good, although perhaps more of the affection comes from more advanced students who flip back through it?
 Most of my exposure to this book comes from tutoring and grading for 161, but I seriously believe that working as many problems as possible (it must be acknowledged that many of them are difficult for first year students, and a few of them are *really* hard!) is invaluable for developing the mathematical maturity and epsilonic technique that no math major should be without.

 Other calculus books worthy of note, and why: